ManiAm/VENTOS_Public/README.md

     python sumo-launchd.py -vv -c /home/mani/Desktop/VENTOS/sumoBinary/sumoD

 **Step 2:** To make the life easier, you can create an alias command to make a shortcut to the above long commands.
-Open .bashrc and add these lines at the end.
+Open .bashrc and add these lines at the end (you should change the PATHs accordingly).

     export veinsPATH=/home/mani/Desktop/veins
     export sumoBinaryPATH=/home/mani/Desktop/VENTOS/sumoBinary